buildpacks/tekton-integration/pipeline/buildpacks/0.1/README.md

 <!-- NOTE: This file is auto-generated.
 Update via pipeline/buildpacks/0.1/README.tpl.md -->
 # Buildpacks

 This pipeline builds source into a container image using [Cloud Native Buildpacks](https://buildpacks.io).
-To do that, it uses [builders](https://buildpacks.io/docs/concepts/components/builder/#what-is-a-builder) to run buildpacks against your application.
+To do that, it uses [builders](https://buildpacks.io/docs/concepts/components/builder/#what-is-a-builder) to run buildpacks against your application source.

 > _**What are Cloud Native Buildpacks?**_
 >